frederic-perez/AmE-dictionary/dictionary.md

 __druthers__
 __dry spel__
 __dry wall__ :three::shit: :es: _pladur?_
+__drywall__ _n_  A building material consisting of rectangular sections usually made of a gypsum plaster core bonded between layers of heavy paper, used especially in the construction of interior walls and ceilings. :es: _Pladur&copy;_
 __duchy__ (duys)
 __duck__ _v_ __1__ Lower the head or the body quickly to avoid a blow or missile or so as not to be seen. _Spectators ducked for cover._ _Syn_ bob down, bend (down) __2__ _informal_ Evade or avoid (an unwelcome duty or undertaking). _A responsibility which a less courageous man might well have ducked._ _Syn_ shirk, dodge, evade, avoid __3__ :dart: Push or plunge (someone) under water, either playfully or as a punishment. _Rufus grabbed him from behind to duck him under the surface._ _Syn_ dip, dunk, plunge, immerse, submerge, lower, sink :es: hacer ahogadillas
 __duckboards__ :two::shit: